infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 The selection uses group keys (see <DPropLink name="useGroupKeysForMultiRowSelection" />), so it can specify as selected even rows/groups that have not been loaded yet.

+Note in the example below that some of the group rows are partly selected, even if the leaf rows which are specified as selected in the <DPropLink name="rowSelection" /> are not yet loaded.

 </Description>

 ```ts file=../../reference/lazy-multi-row-selection-example.page.tsx